Sheila Bird: Career

 Bird's work at the interface of public health and other jurisdictions continued.
 A series of record-linkage studies in Scotland on the late sequelae of Hepatitis C virus infection (with Hutchinson and Goldberg) and on the high risk of drugs-related death soon after prison-release (or after hospital-discharge for drug-treatment clients) followed.
 With Cooper, she estimated UK's dietary exposure to BSE by birth-cohort and they deduced lower susceptibility to vCJD-progression from dietary BSE exposure at older ages.
-Bird also designed the European Union's robust surveillance at abattoirs for late-stage transmissible spongiform encephalopathies in sheep.
+Bird also designed the European Union's robust surveillance at (with genotyping) abattoirs for late-stage transmissible spongiform encephalopathies in sheep.

-Bird served on four working parties of the Royal Statistical Society (RSS): Counting with Confidence, Statistics and Statisticians in Drug Regulation, Performance Monitoring in the Public Services (as chair) and Statistical Issues in First-in-Man Studies.
-As RSS's vice-president for external affairs (2005–09), Bird introduced statistical seminars for journalists and the RSS's awards for statistical excellence in journalism; and supported Straight Statistics by contributing over 100 articles, many on H1N1 pandemic influenza, others based on her 20-weekly reporting with Colonel Clive Fairweather on military fatality-rates in Afghanistan by nationality and cause.
+Bird served on five working parties of the Royal Statistical Society (RSS): Counting with Confidence, Statistics and Statisticians in Drug Regulation, Performance Monitoring in the Public Services (as chair) and Statistical Issues in First-in-Man Studies.
+As RSS's vice-president for external affairs (2005–09), Bird introduced statistical seminars for journalists and the RSS's awards for statistical excellence in journalism; and supported Straight Statistics by contributing over 100 articles, many on H1N1 pandemic influenza, others based on her 20-weekly reporting with Colonel Clive Fairweather on military fatality-rates in Iraq and Afghanistan by nationality and cause.
 Bird led the RSS's campaign for legislation to end the late registration of inquest deaths in England, Wales and Northern Ireland.

+With Parmar and Strang, Bird designed the MRC-funded pilot Naloxone Investigation (N-ALIVE) of naloxone-on-release for prisoners in England with a history of heroin injection, which was then the largest randomized controlled trial in prisons in Europe.
+She also designed the powerful before/after evaluation of Scotland’s National Naloxone Policy which demonstrated effectiveness within 3 years.

+Bird demitted office from MRC Biostatistics Unit on St Andrews Day (30 November) 2015.
+Her record-linkage work continued on the mortality of Scotland’s methadone client cohort with particular focus on those whose daily dose of prescribed methadone was in the top quintile (90+ mg/ml).
+She served on the Royal Statistical Society’s COVID-19 Taskforce and contributed posts for press and public understanding about the pandemic to the Science Media Centre.

+From 2019-2024, Bird was a member of the Statistics Expert Group to the Infected Blood Inquiry and continued contributing to their record-linkage work during the pandemic.
+With Spiegelhalter, she co-directed, and was cross-examined on, the work underlying the final Report in 2022 from the Statistics Expert Group, which entailed extensive statistical analysis and modelling.